 From 2011 through 2017, Super Lawyers magazine has named Hillary a "Rising Star" among Northern California attorneys.

-Hillary is the Vice Chair of the Executive Committee for the Alameda County Bar Association Labor and Employment Law section and volunteers as Supervising Attorney and guest lecturer with the Legal Aid at Work Workers’ Rights Clinic.
+Hillary volunteers as Supervising Attorney and guest lecturer with the Legal Aid at Work Workers’ Rights Clinic.

 In 2008, Hillary served as an Extern to the Honorable Claudia Wilken in the United States District Court for the Northern District of California.
 As a student at the University of California Hastings College of Law, Hillary was awarded the Tony Patiño Fellowship.
 She also served as an executive editor for the Hastings Women's Law Journal, worked as a research assistant at the Center for WorkLife Law, and was an intern with the American Civil Liberties Union of Northern California, Racial Justice Project.

-In her spare time, Hillary loves to spend time with her baby girl and maybe even find a few minutes to read a book.
+In her spare time, Hillary loves to spend time with her toddler and maybe even find a few minutes to read a book.